csigabit/espmilighthub-domoticz/README.md

 Domoticz Python plugin which implements support for ESP8266 Milight hub (https://github.com/sidoh/esp8266_milight_hub).

 ### Features:
-- Lamps will be automatically found and added to Domoticz device database when using the original remotes
+- Lamps with alias names will be automatically found and added to Domoticz device database when using the original remotes
 - State in Domoticz in synchronized with device state

 ### Prerequisites (general):